aliirz/aliirz.com/_posts/2025-04-15-chain-of-draft.markdown

 title: "Chain of Draft (CoD): Making LLMs Think Like Humans on a Deadline"
 description: "A new prompting strategy that makes LLMs think like humans on a deadline"
 date: 2025-04-15
-tags: [llm, prompt engineering, chain of thought, chain of draft]
+tags: [llm, prompt-technique, chain-of-thought, chain-of-draft]
-image: "/images/chain-of-draft.png"
+image: "images/chain-of-draft.jpg"
 ---

 Ever watched someone solve a tough problem while pacing, scribbling half-sentences, muttering "carry the two..." under their breath?
 That’s how we humans reason.
 We don’t narrate full essays in our heads.
 We sketch ideas.
 And that's *exactly* the vibe of Chain of Draft (CoD).